Building CI/CD pipeline with GitHub Actions

 -

-Check Alpacon monitoring
+Check Alpacon audit events

-- Review command execution logs
+- Review command execution logs under Audit > Events

 - Verify server connection status